updated December 26, 2019

-Knowing what we know now, it’s not really odd that the NYT obit made mention of the exposed guy – Tongsun Park – and no direct mention of Sun Myung Moon.
+Knowing what we know now, it’s not really odd that the New York Times obituary made mention of the exposed guy – Tongsun Park – and no direct mention of Sun Myung Moon.

 Of course, once Mr. Boettcher passed away, it was a long time before people started pointing out the connections between the Bush family and Rev. Moon.
 Robert Parry, John Gorenfeld, Frederick Carlson, Frederick Miller, Carla Binion and William Cheshire have worked to raise awareness of the influence of Rev. Moon on the United States.

 Joint-Congressional Proceedings: INFORMATION MEETING ON THE CULT PHENOMENON IN THE UNITED STATES

 February 5, 1979,

 Senator Dole: It might be helpful – Bob Boettcher, would you identify yourself in your statement as far as background?